MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantRestrictedSearchMode.md

 ## SYNOPSIS

-Enable or disabled the Restricted Search setting with the default being disabled.
-The first time when the setting is enabled the allow list is empty.
+Set the mode for Restricted Search setting.

 ## SYNTAX